kartiksrinivas007/Multhithreaded-Merge-Sort/README.md

 ## Analysis of Multi threaded merge sort on a 6 core Machine.

 This is a simple implementation of the merge sort algorithm with multiple threads.
-There are ttwo modes of execution for analyzing the effects of multiple threads -- the first mode takes an input from the user and performs a multithreaded merge sort.
+There are two modes of execution for analyzing the effects of multiple threads -- the first mode takes an input from the user and performs a multithreaded merge sort.
 The second generates random arrays of variable size and reports statistics on the amount of time taken.

 Please see `report.pdf` for the analysis.